FBOTs and AT2018cow following electron-capture collapse of merged white dwarfs: The model: a specific channel of WD mergers

-Let us outline the main stages \cite[see][for a more detailed discussion]{2017arXiv170902221L}; also \cite{2018arXiv180202437R}.
-An initial system with the primary mass $M_1 \sim 6-10 \, M_\odot$ and the secondary mass $M_2 \sim 3-6\, M_\odot$ forms a double degenerate CO-ONeMg WD system, via two distinct evolutionary channels \citep{2017arXiv170902221L},.
-For sufficiently large mass ratio $q \equiv M_2/M_1 > q_{crit} \sim 0.25$ \citep{2004MNRAS.350..113M} the ensuing gravitational wave-driven mass transfer is unstable, whereby the less massive CO WD is disrupted on a few orbital time scales and forms a disk around the primary.
-Disk accretion at high rates creates a spreading layer - a belt-like structure on the surface of the primary \cite{1999AstL...25..269I,2009ApJ...702.1536B,2010AstL...36..848I,2013ApJ...770...67B,2016ApJ...817...62P}.
-After the spreading is complete \citep[on viscose time scale of $\sim 10^4$ seconds, \eg][]{2012ApJ...748...35S} the resulting star of $\sim 2 M_\odot$ consists of a slowly rotating degenerate ONeMg core, and a fast rotating, with period in the hundreds of seconds, non-degenerate envelope.
-After the removal of the degeneracy the envelope expands to $R_\ast \sim$ few $10^9$ cm.
+Let us outline the main stages \cite[see][for a more detailed discussion]{2017arXiv170902221L}; also \cite{2019MNRAS.484..698R}.
+An initial system with a primary mass $M_1 \sim 6-10 \, M_\odot$ and a secondary mass $M_2 \sim 3-6\, M_\odot$ forms via two distinct evolutionary channels a double degenerate CO-ONeMg WD system.
+For a sufficiently large mass ratio $q \equiv M_2/M_1 > q_{crit} \sim 0.25$ \citep{2004MNRAS.350..113M}, the ensuing gravitational wave-driven mass transfer is unstable, whereby the less massive CO WD is disrupted on a few orbital time scales and forms a disk around the primary. \citep[Possible detonation of the CO WD secondary would eject a small amount of mass, leaving the ONeMG core mostly intact][]{2018arXiv181100013K}.
+Disk accretion at high rates creates a spreading layer - a belt-like structure on the surface of the primary \citep{1999AstL...25..269I,2009ApJ...702.1536B,2010AstL...36..848I,2013ApJ...770...67B,2016ApJ...817...62P}.
+After the spreading is complete on viscose time scale of $\sim 10^4$ seconds \citep[\eg][]{2012ApJ...748...35S}, the resulting star of $\sim 2 M_\odot$ consists of a slowly rotating degenerate ONeMg core, and a non-degenerate envelope rotating with a period of hundreds of seconds.
+The non-degenerate envelope expands to $R_\ast \sim$ few $10^9$ cm.
 The star will emit near the Eddington limit and drive powerful winds.
-Angular momentum contained in the shell will be both lost to the wind, and transported to the core through the (turbulent) boundary layer.
+Angular momentum contained in the shell will be both lost to the wind and transported to the core through the (turbulent) boundary layer.

+The merger product ignites shell CO burning, adding mass to the degenerate core; at the same time, mass and angular momentum are lost due to powerful winds.
+For an ONeMg WD sufficiently close to the Chandrasekhar mass, an electron-capture/accretion induced collapse follows after $\sim 10^2-10^4$ years.
+During the collapse, the \Bf\ is amplified \citep{2015Natur.528..376M}, and the \NS\ is spun to millisecond periods.

+To estimates the resulting \Bf\ and the spin frequency, we note that during collapse of a core rotating initially with a spin frequency $\Omega$ and collapsing by a factor $\eta_c \sim 100$ (from a few thousand kilometers to a few tens), the final \NS\ will rotate with $\om_c \sim \eta_c^2 \Omega$.
+The ratio $\om/\Omega = \eta_c^2 \sim 10^4$ also estimates by how much \Bf\ is twisted during the collapse.

+Thus, the final toroidal \Bf\ can be $\sim 10^4 $ times higher than the poloidal one.
+In addition, the poloidal \Bf\ will be amplified by flux conservation.
+For example, if we start with $B_{WD} \sim 10^6$ G, flux conservation will give a factor $\eta_c^2 \approx 10^4$, while differential rotation will further boost that by $\sim 10^4$, reaching magnetar-like values of $B \geq B_Q$, $B_Q = m_e^2 c^3/(e \hbar)$.